mandelsoft/documents/resourcelayout/README.md

 Even before a Pod can be implemented at all, it must be assigned to a Node, which is also done by a separate controller, the (Pod) scheduler.
 It looks for Nodes with free capacity and taints applicable to the Pod requirements and assigns a matching Node by setting an appropriate attribute in the Pod specification.

-The general pattern will be called *aspect controller pattern*, where multiple different controllers are responsible for different aspects of a resource.
-The Kubernetes example shown above already illustrates two different sub patterns for this aspect pattern:

   <p align="center">
   <img src="./media/aspect-impl.png" style="width:50%" />
   </p>

+The general pattern will be called *aspect controller pattern*, where multiple different controllers are responsible for different aspects of a resource.

+But there are basically two ways aspects of a resource can be handled by a controller.
+The Kubernetes example shown above already illustrates both of them:

-- a controller is used to *implement* a particular aspect of a resource.
+- a controller is used to *implement* a particular aspect of a resource in a target environment.
 The controller is responsible for this *aspect of a resource*, not for the entire resource implementation.
-This pattern will be called *aspect implementation pattern*
+This pattern will be called *aspect implementation pattern* and the controller is a *aspect controller* (because it implements only part of a resource in a particular target environment).

   <p align="center">
   <img src="./media/aspect-enrich.png" style="width:50%" />
   </p>

-- a controller used to *enriches* a resource by additional information.
+- a controller used to *enrich* a resource by additional information.
 In Kubernetes, for example, the scheduler is a controller modifying Pods (The Node aspect) (by assigning them to a Node) based on information provided by the Pod and the available Node objects used as side resources.
 It does not implement a resource, but it *provides information* for the specification of a resource required by the main controller responsible for it.
-This pattern will be called *aspect enrichment pattern*.
+This pattern will be called *aspect enrichment pattern* and the controller is a *attribute controller* (because particular attributes of a resource will be maintained, but not implemented).

 <p align="center">
   <img src="./media/logical.png" style="width:50%" />
   </p>

-This leads to another kind of controller, *logical controllers* Instead of mapping a resource to some implementation elements using an API of some external target environment, a controller might provide the required functionality by falling back to the data plane, again.
+This directy leads to another kind of controller, *logical controllers* Instead of mapping a resource to some implementation elements using an API of some external target environment, a controller might provide the required functionality by falling back to the data plane, again.
 It just creates or manipulates other resources, which together are used to implement the resource.
 This is some kind of cascading.
 We will see more about this in the next section.
 An example in Kubernetes for such a cascading are *Deployments*.
 They are implemented by *ReplicaSets*, which are then finally implemented by *Pods*.
 Only the last element is implemented in a real physical environment, as containers on a container engine using the operating system of a node.
 The two upper layers just manage other resources by creating, deleting and modifying them in a coordinated way over time to achieve scaling or a rolling update.

 All those patterns can be combined, for example, the scheduler combines the usage of side resources with the aspect enrichment pattern.
 Another example are the network plugins in Kubernetes, which are responsible for implementing the chosen flavor of the Pod-to-Pod networking (for example calico).
 This also is an appliance of the aspect implementation pattern in combination with the environment sharding pattern, because there is again one instance of the controller per node (*DaemonSets*), responsible for the network configuration on this node.

+Am more comprehensive classification of controller types can be found in [Basic Kubernetes Concepts](../kubeconcept/README.md).
+Here I focus on the aspects relevant for the resource layout.

 ## Target Environments